 Your samples will be used to look for ways that your body responds to infection (such as cells, proteins, and other chemicals in your body).
 Tests may also include checking your genes (material passed from parent to child that determines the make-up of the body and mind), since they might affect how your body responds to disease.
 Your genes might make you more or less likely to get an infection, affect your responses to infection, or make your responses to treatment stronger or weaker.
 No other kinds of genetic test will be done on your stored samples without first explaining the test to you and getting your permission.
 The researchers do not plan to contact you or your regular doctor with any results from tests done on your stored samples.
 This is because research tests are often done with experimental procedures, so the results from one research study are generally not useful for your medical care.
-If a rare situation came up where the researchers decided that a test result would provide important information for your health, the researchers would tell your study doctor and your study doctor would try to contact you.
+If a rare situation came up where the researchers would tell your study doctor and your study doctor would try to contact you.
 If you wish to be contacted with this type of test result, you must give the study doctor or nurse any change to your address and/or phone number.
 If you want your regular doctor to be told about this type of test result, you must provide the study doctor or nurse with your regular doctor's name, address and phone number.
 Your samples will not be sold or used directly to produce products that can be sold for profit.